 We then went inside Pripyat’s school.

-A word on the last two photos.
 As emotional and creepy that Pripyat’s buildings can be, many of the scenes felt set up.
 A lone shoe on the amusement park bench.
 A perfectly positioned book against the backdrop of a dilapidated wall.
 These are the kinds of things that tend to happen, I guess, with the evolution of tourism.
 Alas, I took advantage and snapped a few shots myself.

 The tour ended, and we drove back to Kiev.
 A few of us got together for afternoon drinks in Independence Square, which turned into a pleasurably raucous evening of drinks, dinner, and travel conversation.
 There was Catherine and myself, then Shields, a South Carolina native who currently lives in Afghanistan, Dave, a British engineer/mountaineer from Wales, and Dom, the British journalist/TV personality/writer.
 Dom is currently writing a book on dark tourism–visiting places like Cambodia, Chernobyl and Rwanda.
 Looking forward to its completion!